-- Don’t blindly accept whatever credit card you’re offered.
+- Blindly accept whatever credit card you’re offered.
 Research the best credit card for your needs.

-- Don’t make multiple credit card applications at once.
+- Make multiple credit card applications at once.

-- Don’t forget to pay on time – you’ll accrue penalty fees as well as high interest and could also lose any introductory offers, such as 0% interest, you may have.
+- Forget to pay on time – you’ll accrue penalty fees as well as high interest and could also lose any introductory offers you might have, such as 0% interest.

 - Don’t withdraw cash on a credit card.
 This is treated as a cash advance and usually accrues interest immediately.